Zeyu-Li/Unity-Tutorial-2D/README.md

 10. **Look ahead** is the direction the player is moving towards
 11. Play around with these setting

 Resource: https://www.youtube.com/watch?v=MFQhpwc6cKE or https://www.youtube.com/watch?v=2jTY11Am0Ig

 <a name="pref"></a>

-#### 	4e Prefab
+### 	8 Prefab

 A prefab is simply a clone that can be dragged to the scene

-This means that things in other scenes can be reused
+This means that things from other scenes can be reused

 To make a prefab, just drag the desired prefab object from scene to the prefabs folder